BGDlab/BGDlab.github.io/informatics/lbcc_info.md

-# The Lifespan Brain Chart Consortium
+# The Lifespan Brain Chart Consortium - *PAGE UNDER DEVELOPMENT*
 The Lifespan Brain Chart Consortium (LBCC) is a massive dataset of shared and open-access MRI images and derived phenotypes.
 It was first created by Jakob Seidlitz and Richard Bethlehem for the 2022 paper, [Brain charts for the human lifespan]((https://www.nature.com/articles/s41586-022-04554-y)) and has since been used for many projects across UPenn and the Universty of Cambridge.

 ## Adding Data